 The Auditor General for Wales is SWFRA's statutory auditor, with the audit provided by Audit Wales.
-They provide challenge under the Public Audit (Wales) Act 2004, The Local Government (Wales) Measure 2009the Well-being of Future Generations (Wales) Act 2015 and the Code of Audit Practice.
+They provide challenge under the Public Audit (Wales) Measure 2004, The Local Government (Wales) Measure 2009 and The Local Government (Wales) Measure 2011, the Local Government Act 1999, and the Code of Audit Practice.
 They issue annual reports or statements on the performance of SWFRA, namely to:

-- Examine and certify if the financial statements are true and fair. - Assess if proper arrangements to secure economy, efficiency, and effectiveness in the use of resources have been made. - Audit and assess if the duties and requirements of the Measure have been met. - Undertake studies to enable considered recommendations for improving economy, efficiency, and effectiveness or for improving financial or other management arrangements.
+- Examine and certify if the financial statements are true and fair. - Assess if proper arrangements to secure economy, efficiency, and effectiveness in the use of resources have been made.

+- Audit and assess if the duties and requirements of the Measure have been met. - Undertake studies to enable considered recommendations for improving economy, efficiency, and effectiveness or for improving financial or other management arrangements.